chronoglass/arlo-arduino-sensor_board/README.md

-(if you havn't changed the transmission settings from per_robot file in .arlobot) arduino 0 (rx) -> Parallax activity board P6 arduino 1 (tx) -> parallax activity board P5 arduino Dng -> parallax activity board Gnd
+(if you havn't changed the transmission settings from per_robot file in .arlobot) arduino 0 (rx) -> Parallax activity board P6 arduino 1 (tx) -> parallax activity board P5 arduino Gnd -> parallax activity board Gnd

-if you have more than 3 sensors, you should use the 5 volt line off of the robot for power.
-Otherwise you may experience overheating on the arduino.
+it's possible that the duino can't keep up with the parallax' requests. though i am not looking for rate limit (yet)